bytecodealliance/wasmtime/cranelift/docs/ir.rst

 concept of *heaps*.

-A heap is declared in the function preamble and can be accessed with the :inst:`heap_addr` instruction that :term:`traps` on out-of-bounds accesses or returns a pointer that is guaranteed to trap.
-Heap addresses can be smaller than the native pointer size, for example unsigned :type:`i32` offsets on a 64-bit architecture.
+A heap is declared in the function preamble and can be accessed with the `heap_addr` instruction that :term:`traps` on out-of-bounds accesses or returns a pointer that is guaranteed to trap.
+Heap addresses can be smaller than the native pointer size, for example unsigned `i32` offsets on a 64-bit architecture.

 .. digraph:: static